 Would you like to to make a lasting impact in our community?

-Many opportunities are available: from docenting to working in the library as well as staff aide, museum host, and front desk greeter positions.
+Many opportunities are available.
+The HMC has needs for library helpers, staff aides, front desk greeters, and more.
 Time spent volunteering at the HMC can be used toward fulfilling service hours required by congregational and school programs.

 A limited number of internships are available on a competitive basis.